Utilities

 UnknownVersionError – if the OCDS version is not recognized

-Returns whether the data is a record package or release package.
+Return whether the data is a release package or record package.

 A record package has a required records field.
 Its other required fields are shared with release packages.